Guinée, les cailloux de la mémoire

 Last, Waiting for the Wild Beasts' Vote draws a parallel between Nkoutigui Fondio and Tiékoroni (Felix Houphouët-Boigny), who is portrayed as the shrewd little old man, the-man-with-the-soft-hat.
 The comparison concludes that the two dictators were mirror-reflection of each other.

 2. Djibril Barry was arrested on August 29, 1972, not in 1971.
 He died in the following weeks —not a year later— from torture wounds and while being transfered from Kankan to Conakry.
 Captain Kolipé Lama headed the escort squad.
 He failed to assist the mortally injured prisoner, who succumbed on the road.
-Oddly, the captain became minister of justice in the cabinet of Colonel Diarra Traoré, prime minister and head of the government (April-December 1984).
+Oddly —or rather tellingly—, the captain became minister of justice in the cabinet of Colonel Diarra Traoré, prime minister and head of the government (April-December 1984).

 3. Thierno Mouctar Bah was a Camp Boiro survivor, not an escapee from the “Tropical Gulag.”
 Sékou Touré ordered his “liberation” after 7 years of detention —and torture.
 But his release was conditional.
 For just like any former political prisoner, his fate remained uncertain as the threat of reincarceration hanged over his head until the death of the dictator on March 26, 1984 at the Cleveland Clinic, Ohio. — Tierno S. Bah]